 The one thing Telstra mobile plans bring to the party that is genuinely hard to beat is the Telstra mobile network itself.
 Built up over decades and covering more of the country than any other network, it’s constantly being enhanced by the latest tech.
 It gives owners of recent smartphones

 You’ll be looking at one of two options here – either prepaid or month-to-month postpaid.
-In the prepaid department Telstra’s been making some competitive moves in recent times, and their Prepaid Plus plans are where the value’s at.
-You get unlimited calls, text and MMS on the $40 and $50 plans, along with unlimited international calls to a range of ten international countries. $40 gets you 3GB of data while $50 gets you 4GB – plenty for the average user.
+In the prepaid department Telstra’s been making some competitive moves in recent times, and their Prepaid Extra plans are where the value’s at.
+You get unlimited calls, text and MMS on all plans, along with unlimited international calls to a range of ten international countries on the $40+ plans. $40 gets you 5GB of data while $50 gets you 7.5GB – plenty for the average user.
+There’s also a $30 plan with 2.5GB and a $60 with 10GB.
 Plus, Telstra regularly runs bonus offers to give prepaid users even more data.
-Prepaid Plus plans also have data rollover, so any unused data for the month is automatically added to your next month’s allowance.
+Prepaid plans also have data rollover, so any unused data for the month is automatically added to your next month’s allowance.

 Of course, that’s not taking into account any Telstra deals that may be active at the time. amaysim tends to avoid bonus data offers, so what you see at each price point is what you get.
 Be sure to pick the right data limit for your needs, though.
 If you go over your limit it’ll cost you to the tune of $10 per GB.
 That’s a thing because amaysim plans, while free from contracts, are all postpaid.
 So, any extra charges you incur during the month get automatically added to your bill.
 The same caveat applies to Telstra’s month-to-month plans, by the way, at the same price – only prepaid plans are free from that potential pitfall.

-amaysim’s plans all come with unlimited talk, text and MMS within Australia, as well as unlimited international calls to ten major countries.
-These call inclusions are available even on the cheapest amaysim plan, which costs $24.90 but only comes with 1.5GB of data.
+amaysim’s plans all come with unlimited talk, text and MMS within Australia.
+You also get unlimited international calls to ten major countries on the $30+ plans.
+The cheapest amaysim plan costs $10 but only comes with 1GB of data.

 Amaysim, on the other hand, gives you a no-worries unlimited-everything call and text allowance.
 Plus some very generous data limits at the various price points.
 Moreover, the Optus 4G Plus network is no slouch when it comes to data speeds, either.